llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 scalable vectors may break when provided IR using them.
 When fuzzing at a lower level, it is encouraged to verify the plausibility of the results.

-Fatal errors that do not generate a stack trace should not be reported.
+When fuzzing LLVM IR, fatal errors that do not generate a stack trace should not be reported.
 They indicate an incorrect use of LLVM, rather than a bug.

 **For missed optimizations:** There is an infinite number of optimizations that *could* be implemented, but only a small subset of them is relevant for